danielyohan/israel-streets-statistical-areas/README.md

 # Cross-Referenced Israeli Streets and Statistical Areas

-This project provides a spatial dataset that cross-references streets and socio-economic rank according to CBS statistical areas in Israel.
+This project provides a CSV that cross-references streets and socio-economic rank according to CBS statistical areas in Israel.
 The dataset was created using publicly available data from the **Israel Central Bureau of Statistics (CBS)** and **OpenStreetMap**, and processed using **QGIS**.

 ## Data Sources